microfarad-de/smart-pump/README.md

 If the full tank condition is detected, the controller will deactivate the pump and go into the standby mode.
 Whereas the controller will automatically attempt the reactivate the water pump once per hour in order to top up the tank.

-A LED indicates the operation status through different blinking patterns as shown in the table below:
+A status LED indicates the operation status through different blinking patterns as shown in the table below:

 | Blinking Pattern              | Description                                      |
 |-------------------------------|--------------------------------------------------|